Zoddy/scylio/README.md

 **query** - JSONPath query to iterate over

 ## Variables
 You can set global and local variables for using in all templates.
 If you set this outside of a template, it's global, instead it's local for the template.
-You can not override horizon-based variables.
+You can not override scylio-based variables.
 If you're using just one parameter, the var-function is used as a getter, with a second parameter as a setter.

     :var(key, [value])